aymab2010/bloxflip-predictor-bot/README.md

 ## Dependencies

-There are 1 dependencie(s) you need to install to have the program to work.
+There are 2 dependencies you need to install to have the program to work.

 - discord
+- python-dotenv

 To install the packages open a terminal in the umbrella path, you can do this by clicking on the pathing bar and typing 'cmd' and hitting enter.